josephxbrick/AddCurrentDateToArtboards/README.md

 # AddCurrentDateToArtboards

-A Sketch plugin that adds today's date to artboards on the current Sketch page, using a symbol instance to display the page number.
+A Sketch plugin that places today's date to artboards on the current Sketch page, using a symbol instance to display the page number.

 To see how it works, try the sample.sketch file in the repository.